Marie-Véronique (MV) Bourque, an extremely talented artist from Saskatchewan, is not

 Through the years, I have always kept the door open to new musical experiences which would help me grow as a musician and as an artist and allow me to follow my passion.
 I performed with classical, baroque, folk, world music, traditional french, cabaret, blues and jazz groups.

 I discovered jazz as a performer few years ago and fell in love with this musical style.
 Jazz allows me to express myself with more freedom while reinforcing my identity as a French Canadian flutist through the French jazz repertoire I perform.

 I am very proud of my two jazz album '' Entre Québec & Saskatchewan'' (release date Apri 30th, 2021) and ‘'Une porte s'ouvre'' released on October 19, 2018.

 I invite you to keep your door open to the music and let it touch your soul!

 Creative Artist Statement

 ''My music is inspired by the French music that surrounds me since my childhood; music from France, but also from Quebec.
 Since moving to Saskatchewan,I am performing with artists from all background.
-By doing so, I added some ethnic colours to my playing.
-My jazz style is I believe unique to me as a flutist.
+By doing so, I added some ethnic colors to my playing.
+My jazz style is I believe unique as a flutist.
 I take my inspiration from all jazz instruments including the human voice.
 I am always searching for different ways to express my feelings through my music but also through my interaction with the public and my presence on stage.
 I see all interactions with other artists as learning opportunities which allow me to become a better artist myself.''